kubeflow/spark-operator/README.md

 **Project status:** *alpha*

-Spark Operator is still under active development and has not been extensively tested yet.
-Use at your own risk.
-Backward-compatibility is not supported for alpha releases.
+Spark Operator is still under active development and has not been extensively tested in production environment yet.
+Backward compatibility of the APIs is not guaranteed for alpha releases.

 Customization of Spark pods, e.g., mounting ConfigMaps and PersistentVolumes is currently experimental and implemented using a Kubernetes
 [Initializer](https://kubernetes.io/docs/admin/extensible-admission-controllers/#initializers), which is a Kubernetes **alpha** feature and